sashakid/ios-guide/README.md

 `@try` Defines a block of code that will be tested to determine if an exception should be thrown.

 `@catch()` Defines a block of code for handling a thrown exception.
-Takes an argument, typically of type NSException, but can be of other types.
+Takes an argument, typically of type `NSException`, but can be of other types.

 `@finally` Defines a block of code that gets executed whether an exception is thrown or not.
 This code will always be executed.

 `@throw` Throws an exception.
-Earlier, we mentioned that you can throw exceptions from objects other than NSException instances, but that you should avoid doing so.
-The reason is that not every Cocoa framework catches exceptions thrown by objects other than NSExcep-tion.
-To ensure that Cocoa works right with your exceptions, you should throw NSException objects only.
+Earlier, we mentioned that you can throw exceptions from objects other than `NSException` instances, but that you should avoid doing so.
+The reason is that not every Cocoa framework catches exceptions thrown by objects other than `NSException`.
+To ensure that Cocoa works right with your exceptions, you should throw `NSException` objects only.
 Think of it like the old saying that you don’t have to floss all your teeth, just the ones you want to keep.
 You’ll typically use `@try`, `@catch`, and `@finally` together in one structure.
 It goes a little something like this:
 ```objectivec
 @try {
     // code you want to execute that might throw an exception.